dongdongzhou1017/MobileSleepNet/README.md

 # MobileSleepNet

-code for "MobileSleepNet: A Deployment-Oriented Framework for Sleep Staging on Mobile Devices" This paper has been submitted to IEEE Journal of Biomedical and Health Informatics (IEEE JBHI).
+Code for "MobileSleepNet: A Deployment-Oriented Framework for Sleep Staging on Mobile Devices".
+This paper has been submitted to IEEE Journal of Biomedical and Health Informatics (IEEE JBHI).

 ## Overview